Learning from Smart People

 Rob has been married to his wife, Becky, since 1994.
 He is the proud father of triplets, yes, that’s right, triplets: a boy and 2 girls.
 Needless to say, his house is a bustle of activity.

-Additionally, Rob is a motivational speaker.
-Often times, he speaks about dealing with adversity and creating success, using his personal experiences as an example.
-However, his primary message is teaching medical professionals about person and family centered care.
+Additionally, Rob is a keynote speaker.
+He speaks about dealing with adversity and creating success, using his personal experiences as an example.
+He also presents to medical professionals about person and family centered care coupled with practical ideas about improving the quality of healthcare.

 Rob is also a best-selling author.
 His two autobiographical books are called “Still Walking” and “Still Falling.”
 Because of the issues surrounding bullying, he wrote a children’s book called “Who, Me?
 Yeah, You!”
 “Still Walking” was subsequently translated into Spanish.